addap/master-thesis/documents/draft/main.md

 - First, a new promise is created, which updates the *PromiseInv* invariant and yields one half of the `promise_waiting γ` resource for that new promise.
 - We define the actual fiber and prove its *ewp*.
   - Evaluating `f` yields a value satisfying `Φ` as given by the *ewp*.
   - Because we own `promise_waiting γ` the second branch of the match can be ruled out.
 Now the *PromiseInv* invariant is accessed to update the promise state to `Done`.
 This consumes both halves of the `promise_waiting γ` resource and yields a `promise_done γ`.
-We also take out the `resume_all_permit`.
+We also take out the `signal_all_permit`.
-  - We use this permit along with `promise_done γ` to call `CQS.resume_all`. `promise_done γ` is persistent so it can be used to call all wakers.
+  - We use this permit along with `promise_done γ` to call `CQS.signal_all`. `promise_done γ` is persistent so it can be used to call all wakers.
 - Using the *ewp* for the wrapped `f` we can perform a `Fork` effect.
 - Since the promise will be fulfilled with a value satisfying `Φ` we have the `isPromise p Φ` that we must return.

 #### `Promise.await`

-The `register` function which is passed to the `Suspend` effect is complex enough that we spin out its specification.
 The implementation of `Promise.await` is very different from the original but still satisfies the same specification. *PromiseInv* and *IsPromise* are both needed to interact with the promise's state.

 ```coq